http4k/http4k/README.md

 ```

 ### Routing
-Basic routing for mapping URL patterns to HttpHandlers:
+Basic routing for mapping a URL pattern to a `HttpHandler`:
 ```kotlin
 routes(
     GET to "/hello/{name:*}" by { request: Request -> Response(OK).body("Hello, ${request.path("name")}!") },